tkalman/rdawg-pidinst__white-paper/white-paper/landing-page-content.rst

 that accompanies PIDs published at PID providers to aid metadata exchange (e.g. DataCite XML).

-Tables 9.1and 9.2 provide recommendations for some additional, more descriptive metadata that can be published on landing pages.
+Tables 9.1 and 9.2 provide recommendations for some additional, more descriptive metadata that can be published on landing pages.
 Together with the PIDINST metadata schema, they are designed to complement the administration and discovery of instruments; to enable users to put data